 AdSense (Google AdSense) is an advertising placement service by Google.
-The program is designed for website publishers who want to display targeted text, video or image advertisements on website pages and earn money when site visitors view or click the ads.
+The program is designed for website publishers who want to display targeted text, video, or image advertisements on website pages and earn money when site visitors view or click the ads.
 Source – Webopedia

 What is a blog?

-According to Dictionary.com, blog means – a website containing a writer’s or group of writers’ own experiences, observations, opinions, etc., and often having images and links to other websites.
+According to Dictionary.com, a blog means – a website containing a writer’s or group of writers’ own experiences, observations, opinions, etc., and often having images and links to other websites.

 What is blogging?

 Blogging is maintaining or adding new entries to a blog.

 Blogging is a medium to express your thoughts by writing blog posts.
 It could be about your hobbies, daily routine, opinions, reviews, etc. Blogging is more than writing articles, to manage your blog effectively you require more than writing skills.

 Blogger is a person who maintains a blog and earns money from blogging.